micropython/micropython/docs/library/rp2.rst

     see sec 3.4.5 of RPi docs for details

 push()
-    These instruction takes the following forms:
+    This instruction takes the following forms:
     push()
     push(block)
     push(noblock)